 There are a few things I’d like you to be aware of before you rent a car in Mexico.
 If you are going to rent a car, please read the blog posts below:

 Compare Cancun Airport car rental prices here.
-(If you find yourself getting excited about the prices, stop and read the blog post below)
+(If you find yourself getting excited about the prices, come back and read the blog post below first.)

 THINGS TO DO